crckman/Onward/Onward.md

 There's an incredible local player named *Ayron Jones* who performs a mean *Voodoo Chile*, if you ever get the chance see him play...

-If I were to select the playlist subtitle from this track, it'd be: `"Don't be
+If I were to select the playlist subtitle from this track, it'd be: `"Don't be late"`

 |Track|Song|Artist|Album|Year|
 |-|-|-|-|-|
 |10|Stone Free|Jimi Hendrix|Freedom: Antlanta Pop Festival (Live)|1970|

-This track just happens to follow *Voodoo Chile* but its always been one of my favorites as a bit of a straight-up blues ripper...and certainly gratuitous."
+This track just happens to follow *Voodoo Chile* but its always been one of my favorites as a bit of a straight-up blues ripper...and certainly gratuitous.